MicrochipTech/fpga-hls-examples/Training4/readme.md

 SRCS = main_variations/main.fifo.cpp
 ```

-Rerun the entire flow as described in Section 8.7: [Compiling the
+Rerun the entire flow as described in the [Compiling the hardware](#compiling-the-hardware) section
-hardware](#compiling-the-hardware) and Section 8.8: [Programming the
-FPGA bitstream](#programming-the-fpga-bitstream) because this variation
+and the [Programming the FPGA bitstream](#programming-the-fpga-bitstream) because this variation
 requires a hardware change.

 Alternatively, you can use the `INVERT_AND_THRESHOLD_FIFO.job`
-precompiled bitstream in `precompiled-binaries` folder on Github.
+precompiled bitstream included as a release asset on Github.

 Then compile the software and run again.
 On Linux:
 ```